minimaxir/hacker-news-undocumented/README.md

 The Guidelines state that *most* political discussion is *probably* off-topic.
 However, the line between technology and politics is blurred, especially as of recently.
 Most tech related submissions with a hint of political partisanship will quickly be flagged to death by users (or die a slow death due to the inevitable flame war).

-### Implicit Downranking of topics around Diversity and Inclusion
+### Implicit Downranking of Topics Around Diversity and Inclusion

 Likewise, topics around diversity and inclusion in tech have gained lots of visibility over the past few years.
 However, despite these discussions not being off-topic, they tend to be flagged to death by users regardless.
 Unfortunately.
 (Moderators occasionally unkill such threads if they see it in time, although it rarely sticks).